gravityrail/wordpress-gltf/README.txt

 The ultimate goal of this plugin is to provide a 3D "post type" (gltf_scene) which allows the user to compose an interactive scene populated by objects that represent other content from their site (e.g. a book containing posts in a particular category, a door leading to another page or site).
 It is also a goal to make this content work best in VR headsets, but with a workable fallback for browsers.

 This plugin includes [Three.js](https://github.com/mrdoob/three.js/), a wonderful creation of [Mr Doob](http://mrdoob.com/) and many others.
 I am massively impressed by their work.
 I am also not so great at PHP or Javascript, so please forgive my missteps.

+It also has basic WebVR support, where available.

 == Installation ==